Hydramata/hydramata.github.com/_drafts/vision-statement.md

 Users and content administrators should be confident that:

 - The Hydramata application will not change metadata or digital objects inadvertently or unintentionally.
-- Hydramata can accommodate an institution’s security precautions to prevent malicious tampering of content e.g. using an anti-virus scanner to prevent the upload of malware.
+- Hydramata can accommodate an institution’s security policies and prevent malicious tampering of content e.g. using an anti-virus scanner to prevent the upload of malware.
 - Hydramata relies on the preservation methods and actions that Fedora provides including checksums of datastreams.
 - Access rights, auditability, and compliance will be maintained transparently.

-### 3. I want users to upload _stuff_- either via UI or via a batch process
+### 3. Users can upload content via a web interface or batch process.

 - Faculty, students are the primary content providers/authors
 - Library archival collections are not the target audience for a self-deposit system
-- Typical work types would include things like, for which we will have reference implementations of (that can be customized):
+- There will be reference implementations of common work types such as:
 	- Image
 	- Document
 	- ETD